 PLUSCENT 32 Pint Dehumidifier for Home Basement

-PLUSCENT’s 32-pint capacity makes it a strong pick for flooded basements and medium-large spaces.
-You can dry up to 2,500 sq. ft., and it moves air at 63 cubic meters per hour to help pull moisture fast.
+Best for Medium-Large Home Basements: PLUSCENT’s 32-pint capacity makes it a practical pick for damp basements and medium-large spaces after water cleanup.
+You can dry up to 2,500 sq. ft., and it moves air at 63 cubic meters per hour to help pull moisture from the room.
 Choose DEHU, CONT, or DRY mode for everyday control, extreme dampness, or laundry drying.
 The 24-hour timer and auto-restart keep things simple after outages.
 You can use the 39.4-inch hose for continuous drainage or the 2L tank with auto-stop.
 It runs quietly at 39-42 dB, rolls easily, and has a child lock.

-Best For: Homeowners needing a quiet, medium-large capacity dehumidifier for basements, flooded areas, or laundry drying, with flexible drainage and easy controls.
+Best For: Homeowners needing a quiet, medium-large capacity dehumidifier for basements, damp rooms, or laundry drying, with flexible drainage and easy controls.

 Pros: